 Fleming is a tiny town located in the state of Colorado.
 With a population of 422 people and just one neighborhood, Fleming is the 214th largest community in Colorado.
-Fleming has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Fleming was built prior to World War II, making it one of the older and more historic towns in the country.

 Fleming is a blue-collar town, with 40.48% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Fleming is a town of sales and office workers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Fleming who work in sales jobs (10.88%), office and administrative support (8.84%), and healthcare suport services (7.14%).